AmirAli178/deblab-pkgs-Download-all-ubuntu-apps/README.md

 Hi
-I created a website to downlaod all ubuntu apps like : wine , gimp , librecad , sturtup disk creator , blender and more.. you cannot find this packages deb files anywhere ! you can email me to upload apps is not there and you can help me by email me to upload apps : )
+I created a website to downlaod all ubuntu apps like : wine , gimp , librecad , sturtup disk creator , blender and more.. you cannot find these packages deb files anywhere ! you can email me to upload apps is not there and you can help me by email me to upload apps : )